TajMahPaul/language_sudoku/USERSTORY.md

+User story: As a language learner, I want to be able to swap the languages being used in the game.

+Example: Include a swap button to switch between English and Chinese.

 User story: As a language learner, I want to listen to the pronunciation of each word.

 Example: If toggled on, the pronunciation of a word is played whenever the user selects a word.
 Otherwise, no sound is played.